d-cat-support/fusion-platform-python-sdk/README.md

 # Configure the process to use Glasgow as the region of interest.
 process.update(input_number=1, data=glasgow)

-# The process defaults to run once using the most recent data.
 # Create the process, which will validate its options and inputs.
 process.create()